Google Duo is a video and audio calling app made by Google, similar to Apple's FaceTime, Facebook's WhatsApp and Microsoft's Skype.

-Duo is free to use and enables 1-to-1 video and voice calls.
-It relies on your number, lets you reach people in your phone's contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which lets you see live video of your caller before you answer.
-It's easy to use, too, because the app's interface is ridiculously simple.
-Here's how Duo works, including how to get started and whether its safe to use.
+Duo is free to use, enables one-to-one video and voice calls and it works across both iOS and Android devices - unlike FaceTime.
+It relies on your number, lets you reach people in your phone's contacts list, offers end-to-end encryption, and has nifty features like Knock Knock, which allows you see live video of your caller before you answer.

-You'll then be brought to the app's main interface: a screen that is split into two, with the top half showing you what your camera sees, and the bottom portion offering up a large video call button.
+Google Duo's main interface is a screen that is split into two, with the top half showing you what your camera sees, and the bottom portion offering up a search bar with a 'Create Group' tab below.
 When you first see this screen, you'll be asked to give Duo access to your contacts.

-Once you answer a video call, or if your friend answers your call, you'll see the actual video call screen, which includes a view of whatever his or her camera sees and five buttons.
-These buttons include a button to change audio source, a button to toggle between your front and rear-facing cameras, a mute button, a button/round thumbnail of your camera view (which you can tap to enlarge and thus minimise your friend's camera view to the round thumbnail), and an end call button.
+Once you answer a video call, or if your friend answers your call, you'll see the actual video call screen, which includes a view of whatever his or her camera sees and four buttons.
+These buttons include a mute button, a button to toggle between your front and rear-facing cameras, a low-light mode button and an end call button.
+There is also a thumbnail of your camera view (which you can tap to enlarge and thus minimise your friend's camera view to the round thumbnail).
 It's all pretty straightforward, to be honest.